-The Swiss Army is known worldwide by its strict quality requirements.
-Therefore it is no surprise to us that the original Swiss Army blanket is one of the most durable blankets customers can find on the market.
+The Swiss Army is known worldwide for its strict quality requirements.
+Therefore, the original Swiss Army blanket is one of the most durable blankets customers can find.
 You can use it in a variety of ways – it could be your faithful companion on camping trips, boat rides, hiking trips, or long nights by the cabin fire.

 A brief history of the original Swiss Army blanket

 The production of Swiss Army blankets started at the end of the 19th century and lasted until the early sixties.
 Their home was in caves in the Swiss Alps, which served as military depots.
-The original Swiss Army blankets were handmade from pure sheep’s wool with makers’ initials signature.
-To this day, the Swiss Army has been using these blankets in civil defense facilities, in natural disasters, and as protection for military horses.
-They are durable even in the uncertain Swiss mountain environment, which is why they have started production again!
+The original Swiss Army blankets were handmade from pure sheep’s wool with the makers’ initials signature.
+The Swiss Army has been using these blankets in civil defense facilities, natural disasters, and as protection for military horses.
+They are durable even in the uncertain Swiss mountain environment, so they have started production again!

 The Swiss Army blanket – 75% wool and 25% other fibers

 The re-creation of these beautiful blankets started by using the original specifications – 75% of sheep wool from the Swiss Alps.
-Each wool fiber is a molecular coil-spring, which makes it remarkably elastic.
+Each wool fiber is a molecular coil spring, making it remarkably elastic.
 Due to the natural elasticity of wool, the blanket is flexible and resistant to tearing.
-Since wool is a natural temperature regulator, you will be able to use it comfortably in all seasons.
-Furthermore, the blanket protects your body in both cold and warm conditions while keeping a layer of air next to your skin.
+Furthermore, since wool is a natural temperature regulator, you will be able to use it comfortably in all seasons.
+Moreover, the blanket protects your body in cold and warm conditions while keeping a layer of air next to your skin.

 Vintage Swiss Army Blanket – a bit about the history

-Vintage Swiss Army Blanket is slightly different than the version we have nowadays.
-It’s a historical and prestigious piece with a super interesting stories from the past.
+The vintage Swiss Army Blanket is slightly different than the version we have nowadays.
+It’s a historical and prestigious piece with super exciting stories from the past.
 So, let’s dive into it!

-The surrender of Emperor Napoleon III at Sedan on September 2, 1870 was the last sign of collapse of the Second Empire.
+The surrender of Emperor Napoleon III at Sedan on September 2, 1870, was the last sign of the collapse of the Second Empire.
 A few days later, Prussian troops were all around Paris.
 But the national government from Paris, which proclaimed the Republic, wanted to continue the struggle.
-A provincial army led by General Bourbaki was formed quickly.
-The goals wqas to repel the invaders and liberate Paris.
-A final counteroffensive went through Franche-Comté with the intention of destroying the German positions.
+So a provincial army led by General Bourbaki was formed quickly.
+The goal was to repel the invaders and liberate Paris.
+A final counteroffensive went through Franche-Comté, intending to destroy the German positions.